Pairs of projections and commuting isometries

-\section{Introduction}

-Given $n \in \mathbb{N} \cup \{\infty\}$, there exists precisely one Hilbert space $\cle$, up to unitary equivalence, of dimension $n$ (here all Hilbert spaces are assumed to be separable), and given a Hilbert space $\cle$, there exists precisely one shift operator, up to unitary equivalence, of multiplicity $\mbox{dim}\, \cle$ on some Hilbert space $\clh$.
-Therefore, multiplicity is the only (numerical) invariant of a shift operator.
-Note that shift operators are special class of isometries, and moreover, the defect operator of a shift determines the multiplicity of the shift.
+where $I_1$ and $I_2$ are the identity operators and $D$ is a positive contractive diagonal operator.
+We discuss the question of constructing an irreducible BCL pair from a diagonal operator of the above type.
+The answer to this question is sometimes in the affirmative and sometimes in the negative.
+This also answers a part of the question raised by He, Qin, and Yang.
+Our explicit constructions of BCL pairs yield concrete examples of pairs of commuting isometries.

+\newsection{Introduction}

+It is well known that the general theory of pairs of commuting isometries is complicated and the inadequacy of concrete representations of pairs of commuting isometries is a challenging obstacle to the comprehension of multivariable operator theory.
+In this paper, we focus on the Berger, Coburn, and Lebow pairs of commuting isometries \cite{BCL75} from the perspective of pairs of orthogonal projections (or in short projections) \cite{Davis, AP, DJS2016}, defect operators of commuting tuples of bounded linear operators \cite{Guo}, and a question of He, Qin, and Yang \cite{HQY2015}.

+Isometries and projections are connected via the well known notion of defect operators \cite{Nagy book}.
+Let $V$ be a bounded linear operator on a Hilbert space $\clh$ ($V \in \clb(\clh)$ in short, and all Hilbert spaces are assumed to be separable and over $\C$).
+The \textit{defect operator} of $V$ is the linear operator $I - V V^*$.
+If $V$ is an isometry, then it is easy to see that

+the orthogonal projection onto the \textit{wandering subspace} $\clw := \ker V^*$.
+If, in addition, $V$ is a \textit{shift}, that is

+then $V$ is unitarily equivalent to $M_z$ on $H^2_{\clw}(\D)$, where $M_z$ is the operator of multiplication by the coordinate function $z$, and $H^2_{\clw}(\D)$ denotes the $\clw$-valued Hardy space over the open unit disk $\mathbb{D} = \{z \in \C: |z| < 1\}$.
+Note that dimension of the wandering subspaces (or rank of defect operators) is the only unitary invariant of shift operators.
+Then the classical von Neumann Wold decomposition theorem \cite[Page 3, Theorem 1.1]{Nagy book} completely classifies the structure of isometries: An isometry is simply a shift or a unitary or a direct sum of a shift and a unitary.
+Since the structure of unitary operators is completely clear, the defect operator (or the wandering subspace) plays a crucial role in the classification of isometries.

-Now we turn to commuting pairs of isometries.
-It is remarkable that tractable invariants (whatever it means including the possibilities of numerical and analytical invariants) of commuting pairs of isometries are largely unknown.
-However, in one hand, the notion of defect operator associated with commuting pairs of isometries has some resemblance to multiplicities (and hence defect operators) of shift operators.
-On the other hand, the defect operator of a general pair of commuting isometries is fairly complex and not completely helpful in dealing with the complicated structure of pair of isometries.
+Now we turn to pairs of commuting isometries.
+Unlike the case of isometries, the general structure and tractable invariants of pairs of commuting isometries are largely unknown (cf. \cite{Yang-S}).
+However, we still have a suitable notion of defect operator for tuples of isometries, which encodes a greater amount of information about operators \cite{Guo}.
+The \textit{defect operator} of a pair of commuting isometries $(V_1, V_2)$ is defined by